 Introducing the SAFE Act

-Now, it’s time for other states to follow suit.
+Since that time, 20 additional states have followed suit (with a number of them enacting Help Not Harm by overriding governors’ vetoes).
 Our vision is that this kind of dangerous intervention would become unthinkable across the United States – and at the same time, that hurting children and their parents would be able to receive real help and counseling to help them live as healthy and whole people.
+That vision is becoming a reality – but there is much more work to be done.

 You can help make this a reality.
 TAKE ACTION NOW: Sign our petition asking lawmakers across the nation to protect children!
 Your voice can make a real difference, so please act now and then spread the word!